Gucci Mane: Time as a drug dealer: 1993–2001

-By the time Davis began taking his side hobby as a drug dealer as a career, he was a freshman at Ronald E. McNair High School, where he got good grades and was considered popular among his peers.
+By the time Davis’ part-time drug-dealing became a career, he was a freshman at Ronald E. McNair High School, where he got good grades and was popular among his peers.
 He did not take drugs for the first few years that he was dealing drugs, and his first experience smoking cannabis was with a high school crush.
 During this time one of Davis' friends was his later collaborator, OJ da Juiceman, and the two would freestyle rap together.

-Even though Davis had been selling drugs for nearly two years by 1995, he had never encountered a violent situation.
+Even though Davis had been selling drugs for nearly two years by 1995, he had never encountered a violence.
 When he was 15, Davis was riding his push bicycle when a man stopped him and pointed a Desert Eagle at his head.
-Davis was robbed of all valuable items following the encounter and began to carry a .380 caliber handgun.
+The man took all of Davis’ valuables. and began to carry a .380 caliber handgun.
 Davis had numerous other life-threatening situations, including a feud with a local street gang who called themselves "the East Shoals Boys" in 1997.
-The feud resulted in Davis's friend Javon being beaten close to death and adult men walking into McNair High School looking for Davis.
-The feud resolved itself when Davis and several friends got into a fistfight with members of the East Shoals Boys, who have since then left Davis alone.
+The feud resulted in Davis's friend Javon being beaten close to death and adult men walking into McNair High School looking for Davis. of The feud resolved itself when Davis and several friends got into a fistfight with members of the East Shoals Boys, who left Davis alone from that point on.

-Davis graduated from McNair High School in 1998 with a 3.0 GPA and a HOPE Scholarship to Georgia Perimeter College.
-He took a computer programming course, though he rarely attended and was kicked out in 2001 after being caught in possession of crack cocaine by an undercover police officer.
+In 1998, Davis graduated from high school with a 3.0 GPA and a HOPE Scholarship to Georgia Perimeter College.
+He took a computer programming course, though he rarely attended, and he was expelled in 2001 after being caught in possession of crack cocaine by an undercover police officer.
 Davis was sentenced to 90 days in a county jail and then probation.